A Majority of One (film): Plot

-The American diplomats make little effort to learn the Japanese language or customs.
-Jerry inadvertently insults Asano with some culturally inappropriate gestures.
+The Japanese and Western diplomatic worlds are very formal and separate.
+The US diplomats make little effort to learn the Japanese language or customs.
+When Jerry has an exchange with Asano at a business meeting, he inadvertently insults Asano by bowing too deeply and by coughing during Asano's speech, which Asano takes as mockery.
 Asano ends diplomatic negotiations, citing Jerry's behavior to the ambassador.

-Wishing to reconcile with Asano, Bertha visits his home.
-Asano showers her with lavish gifts and hospitality.
+Wishing to reconcile with Asano, Bertha dares to take a taxi, though unable to communicate with the driver, to visit Asano at his home.
+Delighted to see her, Asano introduces her to his daughter-in-law and showers her with lavish gifts and hospitality while respecting her kosher practices.
 He asks permission to formally court her by taking her to social events.
-She promises to consider it, as there are many serious factors to consider.
-When Bertha informs her daughter and son-in-law of Asano's courtship, they object to the idea of an interracial marriage.
-Bertha reminds them of their criticisms of Essie's prejudice and accuses them of hypocrisy.
+Astonished but pleased, she promises to consider it, aware of the many serious complicating factors.
+When Bertha informs her daughter and son-in-law of Asano's courtship, they object to the prospect of an interracial marriage.
+Bertha reminds them of their criticisms of Essie's prejudice, pointing out their double standard.
 When Asano returns her call, Bertha declines his proposal by asserting that it is too soon for courtship; they are both just lonely, still mourning their dead spouses.
 Bertha intends to return to New York, but they agree to continue to see each other on his frequent trips.

-Sometime later in New York, Bertha and Asano reunite and agree that enough time has passed so that they can see each other, as he has accepted a post at the United Nations.
+Sometime later in Bertha's New York apartment, Asano is briefly presented to Essie, who greets him graciously before leaving.
+Sitting down to dinner together, Bertha and Asano agree that enough time has passed so they can now attend plays, concerts and national events, since he has accepted a post at the United Nations.